younes888796/Angular_application/README.md

 </div>

 ## ⚡️ Description :
-This application is about managing bank customers by adding customers and modifying their information.
+This application is about managing bank customers by adding customers and modifying their information and you can add multiple account to one customer

 ## ⭐ Features